-other non-audit services (if applicable and allowed by current government financial statement preparation so long as the IPA has considered any threat to auditing standards); and
+(d) other non-audit services (if applicable and allowed by current government auditing standards); and

 (e) other (i.e., audits of component units such as housing authorities, charter schools, foundations and other types of component units).

 (3) The agency is encouraged to request multiple year proposals for audit and AUP services, however the term of the contract shall be for one year only.
 The parties shall enter a new audit contract each year.
 The agency is responsible for procuring IPA services in accordance with all applicable laws and regulations which may include, but are not limited to, the State Procurement Code (Chapter 13, Article 1 NMSA 1978) or equivalent home rule procurement provisions; GSD Rule, Section 1.4.1 NMAC, Procurement Code Regulations, if applicable; DFA Rule, Section 2.40.2 NMAC, Governing the Approval of Contracts for the Purchase of Professional Services; Uniform Guidance; and Section 13-1-191.1 NMSA 1978 relating to campaign contribution disclosure forms.
 In the event that either of the parties to the contract elects not to contract for all of the years contemplated by a multiple year proposal, or the state auditor disapproves the contract, the agency shall use the procedures described above to procure services from a different IPA.